503600265/Pattern-Recognition/README.md

 13: 'false_positive',
 14: 'no_alignment'
 }.
-Given training and testing of corresponding flaw type, find the best model with highest accuarcy.
+Given training and testing set of corresponding flaw types, find the best model with highest accuracy.

 ## Result
 During the process of find the best algorithm, we tried out many variations of neural networks.
 AlexNet turned out to have the most accuracy.